codahale/veil/docs/src/design/sres.md

 ## Indistinguishability From Random Noise

 `veil.sres` ciphertexts are indistinguishable from random bitstrings.

+The [`veil.akem`](akem.md) scalars $r$ and $s$ are uniformly distributed modulo
+$\ell = 2^{252} + 27742317777372353535851937790883648493$, which leaves the top four bits of the top byte effectively unset.
+These bits are masked with randomly-generated values before being sent and cleared after being received.
+As a result, they are fully uniformly distributed and indistinguishable from random noise.
+Any 256-bit string will be decoded into a valid scalar, making active distinguishers impossible.

-They consist exclusively of random data, STROBE `SEND_ENC` output, and STROBE `PRF` output.
+The remainder of the ciphertext consists exclusively of STROBE `SEND_ENC` output, and STROBE `PRF` output.
 A passive adversary capable of distinguishing between a valid ciphertext and a random bitstring would violate the CPA-security of STROBE.

-Consequently, a passive adversary scanning for encoded points would first need the parties' static Diffie-Hellman secret in order to distinguish messages from random noise.

 ## IK-CCA Security